 The polished finish glimmers and twinkles, its light reflecting properties help to add a feeling of space and light to your kitchen and dining areas.
 Tadelakt is a stunning alternative to traditional tiles.
 There’s no need for grouting so the overall look created is seamless.
 It’s also incredibly easy to clean, a quick wipe with a sponge is all it needs, eliminating the need to use harsh chemical-based detergents.
 So it’s better for your health and better for the environment.

 This versatile plaster can be applied to any shapes and corners.
 It can also be used to create a stunning fireplace surround that seamlessly blends in with the rest of the room, adding a rustic, natural-looking yet contemporary feel to living areas.

 A Tadelakt pool room is the ultimate modern addition to your home.
 Its waterproof qualities are ideal for creating a stunning and elegant infinity style swimming pool.
 The sleek look it provides screams luxury.

 Stepping into a Tadelakt spa is like taking a step back in time.
 The experience is amazing and affords the opportunity to completely relax.

 Tadelakt has the same effect in steam rooms as in does it spas.
 An amazing look is achieved and relaxation becomes easy.

 Shelves and Counter Tops

-In addition to providing the classical look, your shelves and countertops can be made more durable by using Tadelakt.
+In addition to providing the classical look, your shelves and countertops can be made using Tadelakt.
 It’s a great added benefit.